MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/tasks/create-bank-facility-agreement-letter-credit.md

 4. In the **Bank account** field, enter the account number at the issuing bank.
 5. In the **Start date** field, enter a start date and time of the agreement.
 7. In the **End date** field, enter a date and time of the agreement.
-8. Expand or collapse the *General* section.
+8. Expand or collapse the **General** section.
 9. Click **Add line**.
-10. In the **Facility type** field, click the drop-down button to open the lookup and select a desired record.
+10. In the **Facility type** field, click the drop-down button to open the lookup and select a record.
 11. In the **Limit** field, enter the facility amount that was negotiated with the bank.
 12. Click **Save**.
 13. To extend the agreement, select **Extend** and open the drop dialog.